TIBTHINK/minecraft-server/README.md

 Auto configures a service file for you to deploy and have minecraft run in the background. \
 Makes a run script for you to use. \
-Sets the ram and the CPU cores to what you want to give them. \
+Sets the ram to what you want to give them. \
 Auto accepts the EULA before boot. \
-Generates custom scripts for resetting and administrative commands made easy.
+Auto detect how many cores are in the system. \

 ## Going to be added to the script